piusnmuhumuza/paakasa/README.md

 ### Database Diagram Design and Table Alterations

-This section of the tutorial gave me abit of a challenge as i had to go back and forth between the SQL scripts, Excel data and [BARD](https://bard.google.com/)(As my peer programmer) to get it right.
+This section of the tutorial gave me a bit of a challenge as I had to go back and forth between the SQL scripts, Excel data and [BARD](https://bard.google.com/)(As my peer programmer) to get it right.

 ### Creating Views, Triggers, and Stored Procedures